lauritowal/ai-ai-bias/README.md

 - Usable with very little additional code (just custom use of `storage.find_contexts`), though upfront learning curve on Context system is a little steep
 - Context files are relatively heavy and with a lot of redundant and/or extraneous information.
 - Searching context files is relatively slow and gets slower the larger the cache grows.

+### Final run results
+Full run results can be found in `/full_run_outputs/`.
+JSON files contain the raw data summaries with the HTML doing some limited presentation.

+Runs may have an additional JSON file that selects a random distribution of human+LLM text comparisons that occurred during the run for potential human review.